Men's Health & Wellness

 • Maximum: One dose per 24 hours.

-Tips: Take with water (or use the new oral film form – no water required).
-No heavy meals, too much grapefruit juice, and too much alcohol.
+Tips: Take with water (or use the new oral film form, which does not require water)—no heavy meals, too much grapefruit juice, or too much alcohol.

 Dosage Overview Table: